Strikes across Gaza kill at least 92 as Israel prepares to ramp up its offensive

 Wednesday's strikes included two attacks on a crowded market area in Gaza City, health officials said.

 Journalist Yahya Sobeih, who freelanced for several local outlets, was among those killed, according to Gaza’s media office.
-He had shared a photo on Instagram of his newborn baby girl.
+He had recently shared a photo on Instagram of his newborn daughter.

 Victims of the blasts, some with severe injuries, were taken to nearby Al-Shifa Hospital, Gaza health ministry spokesperson Zaher al-Wahidi told The Associated Press.